Welcome to The White Pocketbook

 White Birch Books May 31st

-Conway Public Library
+Conway Library Jun & Sept.

 "Just wanted to let you know I finished the book last night- and loved it.
 It was so heartfelt and intense and beautiful as well as inspiring and humbling.
 I felt as though I wasn't reading it but instead you were telling me your mom's story in person.
 I loved how you combined the historical events of the war into the time line of her personal experience and also how you expanded into each of your siblings and yourself- products of the strong, noble and talented woman your mother is and the creative and enthusiastic man your father was."